readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Then retailers sell your purchase data to try and attribute sales to advertising.
 Now there is an industry in doing fake ad clicks and other scams, which leads the ad industry to track you even more intrusively to know more about you.
-The current advertising industry is a vicious downward cycle.
+The current advertising industry is a vicious downward spiral.
 **We opt out.**

 As developers,
 we understand the `massive downsides`_ of the current advertising industry.
+From malware,
+slow site performance,
-From malware to your data sold to the highest bidder, **We opt out.**
+huge databases of your personal data sold to the highest bidder, **we opt out.**

-We don't store personal information about you.
-We keep track of views and clicks.
-We don't build a profile of your personality.
-We only show high quality ads from companies that are of interest to you.

 The trend in advertising is to have larger and larger ads.
 They should run before your content,